 Stakeholder Advisory Committee Meeting 2

-The purpose of the second Davisville Community and Aquatic Centre Stakeholder Advisory Committee was to test-run the public presentation for this phase of engagement, which will later be recorded to accompany the online survey; present and gather feedback on the draft design for the new Davisville Community and Aquatic Centre; answer questions of clarification; and, share next steps.
+On June 15, the second SAC meeting test-ran the public presentation for this phase of engagement, which will later be recorded to accompany the online survey; presented and gathered feedback on the draft design for the new Davisville Community and Aquatic Centre; answered questions of clarification; and shared next steps.

 In the final phase of the community engagement process, a proposed community recreation centre design was presented to the community for feedback.